Workflow Limits

 - If your flow runs 100 times per day → ~3,000 executions/month

-- Large-scale automations (e.g., CRM syncing or inbound events) may require Enterprise limits
+- High-volume automations (e.g., CRM syncing, inbound webhooks, or data pipelines) may require Enterprise limits

 If you exceed the limit: